 Clutch diagnosis may be necessary when problems with noise or slipping have been detected.
 The diagnosis of clutch problems will vary depending on the type of system that is deployed on the vehicle.

 Most modern vehicles have a hydraulic clutch assembly.
-But it is still possible to find vehicles that have a manual clutch cable operated system.
+However, it's still possible to find cars and trucks that have a manual clutch cable operated system.
 Repair and diagnosis is handled very differently between the two.

 The important part about knowing what type you have is that a manual cable can be adjusted both for free play on the pedal side as well as engagement of the clutch disc itself.
-The most common hydraulic systems have no such adjustments as they are calculated and built into the system.
+The most common hydraulic systems have no such adjustments as they are calculated and built into the system from the factory.

-Hydraulic clutches that are not operating properly may need components such as slave cylinders and master cylinders diagnosed or replaced.
+Hydraulic clutches that aren't operating properly may need components such as slave cylinders and master cylinders diagnosed or replaced.
 Internal seal leaks on these components can occur that will bypass hydraulic fluid without any signs of external leakage.

 A manual clutch cable looks very similar to an emergency brake cable as it is made of braided wire and covered in a plastic or vinyl sheath.
 One end of the cable is connected to the top of the clutch pedal.

 The other side of the clutch cable is attached to the clutch fork that operates the release bearing or throw out bearing.
 The casing of a clutch cable is usually fastened to the firewall to provide support and proper operation.
 When the clutch pedal is pushed this will disengage the clutch by moving the fork that holds the release bearing.
 When the pedal is released the pressure plate will clamp the clutch against the flywheel and spin the input shaft on the transmission.